 Here’s a recap of eight major humanitarian crises we were tracking in 2015.

-The more than 4-year-old war in Syria has caused 4.4 million people to flee the country as refugees.
+The more than 4-year-old civil war in Syria has caused 4.4 million people to flee the country as refugees.
 Half of them are children.

 Within the country, the violence has displaced many more people.
 Education, family, and community life are disrupted.
 The refugee crisis has also spilled into Europe.